Reflux and Heart Health: Newest Research on Links Between GERD and Cardiovascular Disease

 According to a recent review of studies in which different PPI protocols resulted in adverse health events, the medications tend to be associated more with vascular conditions than cardiac ones.

-Current findings on the relationship between PPIs and vascular health suggest mechanisms that include increased vascular inflammation and a tendency to promote
+Current findings on the relationship between PPIs and vascular health suggest mechanisms, including increased vascular inflammation and a tendency to promote

 endothelial aging.
 More research is needed on the impact of PPIs on heart health, especially related to the length of use and their use in people who have concurrent heart problems.